westerndigitalcorporation/zonedstorage.io/docs/getting-started/linux.md

 ### System Utilities

-Various system utilities should also be installed in order to verify the correct operation of zoned block devices and to troubleshoot problems.
+Certain system utilities should be installed on the system in order to verify the correct operation of zoned block devices and to troubleshoot problems.

-If one one of the [recommended Linux distribution](linux#recommended-linux-distribution) is being used, these utilities are installed by default.
+If one of the [recommended Linux distributions](linux#recommended-linux-distribution) is being used, these utilities are installed by default.